fortrabbit/help/docs/htaccess.md

 ### Comment your .htaccess file

-Apache directives with regular expressions tend to look glibberish.
+Apache directives with regular expressions tend to look gibberish.
 Make sure to comment what you have been doing there so that "the later you" can understand what's going on.

 ## Troubleshooting